 Home prices in Portland differ from Seattle in a couple of important ways.
 First, and most obvious, is the fact that they’re lower.
 The median house value for the city of Portland, Oregon was $455,700 as of March 2020.
 Yet what they share in common is that both markets are rather cool.

 Real Estate Market Conditions

 During 2016 and 2017, the real estate markets in both Seattle and Portland experienced severe supply shortages.
 There just weren’t enough homes for sale to satisfy the demand from buyers.
 During 2018, however, we saw an uptick in housing inventory across the Pacific Northwest, which may be part of the reason why prices slipped.

-- Portland supply: As of early September 2018 (the most recent data available at “press time”), the Portland real estate market had about a 2.4-month supply of homes for sale.
+- Portland supply: As of early 2020 (the most recent data available at “press time”), the Portland real estate market had about a 3-month supply of homes for sale.

 - Seattle supply: Housing conditions are tighter in Seattle.
-The real estate market there also had about a 2-month supply of homes for sale in June 2019.
-That’s a pretty constrained market, but it’s still an improvement over years past
+The real estate market there also had about a 1-month supply of homes for sale in February 2020.
+That’s a pretty constrained market, which is why prices are expected to increase over the next few months.

 If you are planning to buy a home in Seattle or Portland, you’ll need a home loan to fund this big purchase, and Sammamish Mortgage would love to help.
 We are a local, family-owned company based in Bellevue, Washington.
 We offer mortgage programs in the entire state, as well as the broader Pacific Northwest region since 1992, including Oregon, Colorado, and Idaho.
 Please contact us if you have mortgage-related questions.